starkandwayne-attic/starkandwayne.github.com/_posts/2012-11-13-bare-minimum-cloud-foundry-staging-an-app.md

     fds: 1024
 {% endhighlight %}

-The resulting `startup` script is:
+The resulting `startup` script is for our Sintra application is:

 {% highlight bash %}
 #!/bin/bash